a2rocket/testing/draft-getter-documenation.md

 ### How to retrieve all delegation addresses delegated from a Delegator on a specific use case on a collection?

-<b>Purpose:</b> The retrieveDelegationAddresses() function retrieves all delegation addresses (active AND inactive) assigned by a delegator on a specific use case on a specific collection.
+<b>Purpose:</b> The retrieveDelegationAddresses() function retrieves all delegation addresses (active & inactive) assigned by a delegator on a specific use case on a specific collection.

 <b>Description:</b> The function takes three parameters: _delegatorAddress, _collectionAddress and _useCase.
 The _delegatorAddress parameter is the address of the delegator.
 The _collectionAddress parameter is the address of the collection for which the delegation addresses will be retrieved.
 The _useCase parameter is the type of delegation for which all delegation addresses will be returned.
 This function returns an address array that includes all delegation addresses delegated from a delegator on a specific usecase on a specific collection.